About JAC website multilingualization

 -

-[Application requirements for family stay]
+[Application conditions for family stay]

-(1) Be the “spouse” or “child” of Specified Skilled Worker (ii).
+(1) Be a "spouse" or "child" in Specified Skilled Worker (ii).

 https://www.moj.go.jp/isa/applications/status/dependent.html